 TAP has developed a range of educational projects to engage greater numbers of students from under represented socio-economic groups in third level education.

-Grant Thornton is involved in its eighth year of supporting, educating and guiding the young adults participating in the foundation course through mentoring and workshops.
+Grant Thornton has just completed its tenth year of supporting, educating and guiding the young adults participating in the foundation course through mentoring and workshops.
+We are delighted that over 40 of our staff are now engaged as mentors with this programme.

-The TAP foundation course for higher education-young adults is an academic and personal preparation course for students who may not otherwise have the opportunity to undertake degree course studies.
-The TAP course equips students with the necessary skills (IT, study skills, third level vocabulary as well as specialist subjects from the sciences, social science or arts) to participate in a third level course.
+The TAP foundation course for higher education of young adults is an academic and personal preparation course for students who may not otherwise have the opportunity to undertake degree course studies.
+The TAP course equips students with the necessary skills (IT, study skills, third level vocabulary as well as specialist subjects from the sciences, social science and arts) to participate in a third level course.
 Successful candidates receive a certificate from Trinity College Dublin (TCD) and are eligible to compete for places on degree courses in TCD and other third level institutions.
-Throughout the academic year, Grant Thornton run workshops in their boardroom on a variety of topics including:
+Throughout the academic year, we run workshops in our offices on a variety of topics including:

 - transferable and life skills development;

 - presentation skills;

-- how to write and build a CV;
+- · how to write and build a CV; and

-- interview skills training; and
+- · interview skills training.

-- a Grant Thornton vs TAP tutors debate at the final of the young adults debating tournament.

-After each workshop the mentors and mentees have the opportunity to meet up with one another to discuss the workshops and a variety of topics around continuing education and career progression.
+After each workshop the mentors and mentees have the opportunity to meet up with one another to discuss the content and a variety of topics around continuing education and career progression.

-In addition Grant Thornton places fifteen TAP students in summer internship positions in various professional organisations, including Grant Thornton offices and their client base.
+In addition a number of TAP students are placed in summer internship positions in various professional organisations including Grant Thornton and our client base.

-Through Grant Thornton's involvement with the young adults, our aim is to:
+Throughout Grant Thornton's involvement with the young adults, our aim is to:

-- provide professional role models/demystify the suit; - create a tangible link to the professional world; - develop transferable skills; and - career consideration and preparation.
+- provide professional role models/demystify the suit; - · create a tangible link to the professional world; - · develop transferable skills; and - assist with career consideration and preparation.